 Redemption centers may be storefront, mobile, automated (e.g., reverse vending machines), electronic (e.g., "drop-and-go" kiosks) and portable (e.g., microsite trailers outside grocery stores).

 "Depots" are a type of expanded redemption center accepting non-deposit glass (at a minimum) and other nondeposit recyclables.

-Every redemption center must either be a nonprofit entity, or have a "beneficial relationship" (e.g., hosting donation bins or bottle drives) with one or more such entities.
+Every redemption center must either be a nonprofit entity, or have an "ongoing beneficial relationship" (e.g., hosting donation bins or bottle drives) with one or more such entities.

-The program will be overseen by the commissioner of the Department of Environment and Conservation, with input from an advisory committee made up of bottlers, recyclers, redemption centers, local governments and other stakeholders.
+The program will be overseen by the commissioner of the Department of Environment and Conservation, with input from an advisory committee made up of bottlers, manufacturers, recyclers, redemption centers, local governments, nonprofits, consumers and other stakeholders.
 The state's solid waste disposal regulatory board will promulgate rules and hear appeals.
-The Division of Solid Waste Management will be in charge of operations and the Department of Revenue will manage accounting, but either agency may contract with a third party to carry out these responsibilities.
+The Division of Solid Waste Management will be in charge of operations and the Department of Revenue will manage accounting, but either agency may contract with a third party to carry out management and accounting functions.

 The program ensures the uninterrupted funding of the state's existing litter program.
-Beverage distributors pay a "litter grants fee" of 1/8¢ per container, equivalent to what they have been paying since 1983.
+Beverage distributors pay a "litter grants fee" of 1/8¢ per container, equivalent to the litter taxes they have been paying since the early 1980s.